HunterCadeMast/automated-farming/README.md

 For my project, I had started with trying to create a fully automated vehicle state machine for farming.
 I was shown a lot of the complexity of such a system.
 Below are the instructions to run the program and some of the commands that are being called for each state.
 Thought this might be helpful to see and a short description of each of the state.

+Here is also the website where I learned to create a state machine: https://dev.to/karn/building-a-simple-state-machine-in-python

 ---------- Files ----------

 We had 4 files: